TaeJun-Park0225/SRGAN/README.md

     python test.py

-The result will be saved in ./SR result folder.
+The result will be saved in ./result folder.

 optional arguments: